libp2p/docs/content/guides/getting-started/browser-to-browser.md

 ## Step 5: Make the browser dialable with Circuit Relay

-In is next step, you will enable the circuit relay transport to make the browser dialable via the bootstrapper (that already has circuit relay enabled and will serve as the relay).
+In this step, you will enable the circuit relay transport to make the browser dialable via the bootstrapper (that already has circuit relay enabled and will serve as the relay).

 In the `src/index.js` file, update the call to `createLibp2p` as follows: